edutap-eu/documentation/source/architecture/core.md

 - [EU Digital Identity Wallet](https://eudiwalletconsortium.org/)
 - [openWallet Foundation](https://openwallet.foundation/)

-Each vendor works conceptionally different.
+Each vendor works conceptional different.
 Thus the libraries are different in their structure and API.

 At first, we will implement APIs for Google and Apple.